 Vice President of Technical Development – Timothy O’Conner

 Bio: I’ve been married for 35 years and have 2 children and 3 grandchildren.
 I’ve been employed at Lockheed Martin for 40.25 years.
 I am presently working in Systems Engineering Integration and has been for the past 3.5 years on the F-35 Program.
 In my previous assignments I’ve worked as EW Technical Lead for Foreign Military Sales Customer(s) on the Integrated Fighter Group (IFG) Team.
 Prior to that I worked in Mission Systems and Avionics as the Deputy Senior Manager of Sensors and Weapons in the engineering core.
 I have also worked as a Test Program Set Microwave Depot Engineer and Reliability and Maintainability (R & M) prior to that.
 I currently hold the office of President of the Association of Old Crows Fort Worth Chapter, Marketing Chair of the 2017 IEEE MetroCon and former Past Section Chair, and Director of Wellness for the Society of Hispanic Professional Engineers (SHPE).

 Secretary – George Borovina

 Bio: George Borovina has over 15 years' experience managing multiple projects in complex and rapidly changing environments.
-He has expertise in acquisition, sales, operations, logistics planning and information technology management, currently working for Raytheon in Richardson.
-He is a trained Six Sigma Black Belt, a Certified Scrum Manager and a Program Management Professional.
-After graduating with a BS in Computer Science from Texas A&M, he spent just over 20 years in the Navy as a Naval Flight Officer.
+He has expertise in acquisition, sales, operations, logistics planning and information technology management, currently working as a Product Owner for Raytheon in Richardson.
+He is a trained Six Sigma Black Belt, a Certified Scrum Master and a Program Management Professional.
+After graduating with a BS in Computer Science from Texas A&M, he joined the US Navy where he served as a Naval Flight Officer.
 While in active service, he earned an MA from the Naval War College and an MBA from the University of Maryland.